People helping each other -- No AI, no cost, no reg'n, no damn popups

 August 29, 2009

 A. Hi Kishore.
-We probably have either language problems, or keyboard conversion issues because I can't understand your question at all -- apologies.
+We may have language problems, or keyboard conversion issues; I can't understand your question-- apologies.
 But it is usually much better to buy a proprietary bonze plating process from a plating process supplier so you can get local, hands-on help.

 Readers will probably be happy to help, but we would need to quite a bit of data like concentrations, amperages, temperature, etc., from you to try to guess what is wrong.
 And if you could e-mail a pic of "getting straight lines after plating", that would probably help a lot!
 Luck & Regards,